hindutva/hindutva.github.io/polity/sick-india/orgs/rss/_index.md

 - Older people have told me about the good work and even self-sacrifice by RSS workers to save Partition victims or to defend Srinagar airport until the Indian troops arrived.
 As this book documents, RSS volunteers have gone out of their way to save Sikhs during the 1984 Congress-engineered pogrom against them (p.177-179).  \[[KE](http://koenraadelst.blogspot.be/2015/02/three-views-of-hindu-activism.html)\]

 ### Leadership problems
-- My meetings with RSS foot soldiers have mainly been positive.
-On the other hand, as SR Goel had observed, “the higher you go, the bigger the duffer you meet”. \[[KE](http://koenraadelst.blogspot.be/2015/02/three-views-of-hindu-activism.html)\]
+- "My meetings with RSS foot soldiers have mainly been positive.
+On the other hand, as SR Goel had observed, “the higher you go, the bigger the duffer you meet”." \[[KE](http://koenraadelst.blogspot.be/2015/02/three-views-of-hindu-activism.html)\]
-- The cluelessness and inactivity on the Hindu front by the BJP ministers of the erstwhile Vajpayee and several state governments show the limited (or even reverse) effectiveness of the much-flaunted RSS grooming. \[[KE](http://koenraadelst.blogspot.be/2015/02/three-views-of-hindu-activism.html)\]
+- "The cluelessness and inactivity on the Hindu front by the BJP ministers of the erstwhile Vajpayee and several state governments show the limited (or even reverse) effectiveness of the much-flaunted RSS grooming." \[[KE](http://koenraadelst.blogspot.be/2015/02/three-views-of-hindu-activism.html)\]

 ## Mildness